pyscal/atomRDF/docs/gettingstarted.md

  # Installation

-### Supported operating systems

 `pyscal-rdf` can be installed on Linux and Mac OS based systems.
 On Windows systems, it is recommended to use  [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install).
 The following instructions will help install `pyscal-rdf`:

 ````{tab-set}
 ```{tab-item} pip